Mt Asahi-dake |

 This route will take through some wet land over boardwalks and then through the trees working your way up on a dirt and rock trail.
 The trail gets steeper and harder the higher you go.

 It take about 2 hours and 20 minutes to reach 'Sugatami'. the the end of this trail you will come to a junction.
 If you turn left this will take you the top gondola station which is only 300 meters away.
 If you turn right lookout point where there is a bell and a stone hut.
-Here is the start point of the trail heading up Mt Asahidake and to the peak.
+Here is the start

 A word of warning from The Bush Pig: